Knowledge base

 4. Under EMAIL, enter the email address that will receive the form submissions and save:

-5. By default, when a visitor uses the form to contact you, you will receive an email from mail@your-website-name and if you reply, the recipient will automatically be the email address indicated by the visitor when filling out the contact form.
+5. By default, when a visitor uses the form to contact you, you will receive an email from mail@your-site-name and if you reply, the recipient will automatically be the email address indicated by the visitor when filling out the contact form.

 ... on Prestashop

-Go to Prestashop's advanced settings:
+Go to Prestashop advanced settings:

 1. Specify the SMTP mode.